Senate Inquiry On Drug Prices Echoes Landmark Hearings Held 60 Years Ago

 Smith's counterpart today is Stephen Ubl, who runs what is now known as the Pharmaceutical Research and Manufacturers of America, or PhRMA.
 He takes a similar line, one that is likely to be repeated on Tuesday.
 "Drug prices are rapidly decelerating," Ubl tweeted last month.

 Kaiser Health News is a nonprofit news service covering health issues.
-It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.
+It is an editorially independent program of the Kaiser Family Foundation and is not affiliated with Kaiser Permanente.